robmonie/ember-spikes/README.md

 ##Developing ember-tools with Kicker

-The kicker gem aids in developing by detecting changes to the file system and running tasks.
+The kicker gem aids development by detecting changes to ember-tools framework files and running tasks.
 The most basic example of this is to run `kicker -e "rake dist"` from the packages directory to rebuild the framework as files are modified.

+##To Do

+* Added more validators
+* Improve validation lifecycle, in particular when required field validation is triggered.
+* Required field indicators
+* Layout improvements
+* Tests
+* Performance tests for larger forms
+* Docs